damonallison/swift-fundamentals/README.md

 * Objective-C and the underlying compiler infrastructure has been updated over the years which has "paved the way" for swift.

+* Dislikes
+    * Swift allows optional parens and semi-colons.
+It should force one or the other.
+    * There is no code-formatter (`go-fmt`).
+        * No style consistency between projects.
+        * Requires each team to have unproductive "style wars".

 ## Tools ##